Chapter 6

 6.1.
 Manufacturing 4.0 and Smart Factories

-Industry 4.0 represents the fourth industrial revolution, a paradigm shift in manufacturing where advanced digital technologies transform traditional production systems into highly interconnected and autonomous smart factories.
-Characterized by the integration of IoT (Internet of Things), AI (Artificial Intelligence), robotics, and automation, Industry 4.0 enables machines, devices, and systems to communicate seamlessly, gather and analyze data in real time, and make autonomous decisions.
-This interconnectedness leads to optimized production, reduced waste, and increased agility, making manufacturing more resilient to fluctuating market demands and resource constraints.
+Industry 4.0 represents the fourth industrial revolution, a major shift in manufacturing that integrates advanced digital technologies into traditional production systems to create highly interconnected and autonomous smart factories.
+Recent studies emphasize the potential of Industry 4.0 to improve operational efficiency, enhance resilience, and promote sustainable practices in manufacturing (Kamble, Gunasekaran, and Dhone, 2020; Deloitte, 2021).
+Characterized by the convergence of IoT (Internet of Things), AI (Artificial Intelligence), robotics, and automation, Industry 4.0 infrastructures allow machines, devices, and systems to communicate seamlessly, gather and analyze data in real time, and make autonomous decisions (Nguyen et al., 2022).
+This interconnectedness leads to optimized production, reduced resource consumption, and greater agility in response to volatile market demands and supply chain disruptions, ultimately making manufacturing operations more resilient.

 Figure 1: Industry 4.0 impacts on manufacturing and smart factories.